zikula/GeneratorBundle/Resources/doc/commands/generate_doctrine_crud.rst

 .. code-block:: bash

-    php app/console generate:doctrine:crud --entity=AcmeBlogBundle:Post --format=annotation --with-write --no-interaction
+    php app/console generate:doctrine:crud --entity=AcmeBlogModule:Post --format=annotation --with-write --no-interaction

 Available Options
 -----------------

-* ``--entity``: The entity name given as a shortcut notation containing the bundle name in which the entity is located and the name of the entity.
+* ``--entity``: The entity name given as a shortcut notation containing the module name in which the entity is located and the name of the entity.
 For
-  example: ``AcmeBlogBundle:Post``:
+  example: ``AcmeBlogModule:Post``:

     .. code-block:: bash

-        php app/console generate:doctrine:crud --entity=AcmeBlogBundle:Post
+        php app/console generate:doctrine:crud --entity=AcmeBlogModule:Post

 * ``--route-prefix``: The prefix to use for each route that identifies an
   action: